umccr/orcabus-eventcatalog/services/filemanager/index.md

   - Roman
 ---

-The FileManager is our own internal service that listens to S3 events from AWS and maintains a registry of object of interest.
+The filemanager is our own internal service that listens to S3 events from AWS and maintains a registry of object of interest.

 <NodeGraph />